 - Growth in container shipping is expected to fall by as much as much as 4% for certain carriers, with some shipping lines estimating a drop in volumes by as much as 17 million TEU (twenty-foot equivalient).
 Key challenges are in the production, distribution and value chains.
 I encourage you to read a blog by my colleague Annette Trenz on proactive approaches to responding to supply chain impacts.

 Also given the uncertainty of the duration of the pandemic, these are very trying times for the industry.
 Despite having gone through a number of cost reduction initiatives over the past few years, declining revenues likely will spark a renewed focus on cost savings.
-With this in mind, my colleague Hans Moonen and I would like to share some practical approaches that transportation and logistics organizations can consider to help them respond and prepare for the recovery and beyond.
+With this in mind, I would like to share some practical approaches that transportation and logistics organizations can consider to help them respond and prepare for the recovery and beyond.

 Reassess current systems and processes